-- Select which primary or secondary documents you'll use to verify.
-You must upload two primary documents or one primary and two secondary documents.
+Select which primary or secondary documents you’ll use to verify.
 If there are pre-approved documents you have already uploaded, you can reuse the documents by selecting them.
 Select Continue.

 Note: If there is an issue with your information, such as a recent name change, you may be asked to submit additional documents.

-- Send your documents by choosing documents from your device, taking new document photos, or reusing documents that were already approved.
+Send your documents by taking new document photos, reusing documents that were already approved, or choosing documents from your device.

 - Select Choose Image to upload your documents already stored on your device.